 It is an honour to serve under your chairmanship today, Mr Bone.
 There may not have been many contributions to the debate, but they have all been relevant and informative.
 I thank the Petitions Committee for putting the debate forward and the hon.
 Member for Northampton South (David Mackintosh) for his opening remarks, including his stark comments about the future of the oceans and what our not tackling the issue will mean to future generations.
 We must agree that my hon.
 Friend the Member for Huddersfield (Mr Sheerman) is passionate and knowledgeable about every issue on which he speaks.
 It was good to hear his interventions challenging some of people’s conceptions about recycling.
 It is good to follow the hon.
 Member for Rugby (Mark Pawsey), who chairs the all-party group for the packaging manufacturing industry, of which I am a member.
 He gave us the other side of the coin, and was very positive about why we have packaging.

 The petition calls for a ban on the use of all non-recyclable and non-compostable packaging, but the Government, as shown by their response, clearly do not share that view and argue that it is ultimately for businesses to decide what packaging materials to use.
 My party takes a different view from the Government’s.
-We realise that the problem is a complex issue, but believe that the Government could make more direct interventions.
+We realise that the problem is complex, but believe that the Government could make more direct interventions.
 When the last Labour Government were in power, recycling rates quadrupled.
 It is worrying that the latest figures show that, across the UK, household recycling rates fell from 44.9% in 2014 to 44.3% in 2015.